Deployments

 Deployment details page with key sections highlighted

-4. Build Logs: The logs from the build process.
+4. Activity: This section shows the build logs for the backend and storefront (if applicable).
 They are useful to understand why a deployment failed.
 Learn more in the Logs guide.

 Switch Between Deployments#